Last Updated on

 This pair of, dare I say it, adorable shoes was the biggest surprise of all.
 Who knew Crocs could be so trendy and soft?
 I’d always associated this brand with those ugly Swiss-Cheesy-like clogs, so this style was a revelation.

 Engineered to deliver all-day comfort, Crocs Reviva™ foot-beds feature smushy bubbles that give each foot a massage with every step.
-So, on my daily rounds, my feet actually felt better towards the end of the day.
+So, after my daily rounds, my feet actually felt better towards the end of the day.
 The mesh upper looks at first glance like Crocs plastic, but is actually a smooth fabric.

 These slip-ons that come in several colors are well-made, lightweight, and are reasonably priced.
 And they squish quite nicely in a weekend bag or backpack.